 The importance of genetic testing of embryos

 We use genetic testing of embryos at our Southern California fertility center to find genetic abnormalities that may lead to birth defects or life-altering health conditions.
-Such testing helps to make sure that IVF embryos have the correct number of chromosomes through a method called preimplantation genetic screening (PGS).
+Such testing helps to make sure that IVF embryos have the correct number of chromosomes through a method called preimplantation genetic testing (PGT-A).

-However, PGS doesn’t test for specific genetic illnesses.
-Hopeful parents interested in this type of testing should ask about preimplantation genetic diagnosis (PGD).
+However, PGT-A doesn’t test for specific genetic illnesses.
+Hopeful parents interested in this type of testing should ask about preimplantation genetic testing (PGT-M).
 This testing can identify which embryos have a specific genetic illness, which are healthy and which are carriers.

 Who needs genetic testing of embryos?

-- They have a family history of a certain heritable disease.
+- Family history of a certain heritable disease

-- They have a history of miscarriage or failed IVF cycles.
+- History of miscarriage or failed IVF cycles

-- They want the fastest path to bring home a healthy baby.
+- Want the fastest path to bring home a healthy baby

-Our Southern California fertility center specializes in the genetic testing of embryos, giving you the best chance of having a healthy baby.
+Our Southern California fertility center specializes in the testing of embryos.
+This gives you the best chance of having a healthy baby.

 At our Southern California fertility center, we only transfer embryos that are genetically complete.
 This gives you the best chance of having a healthy pregnancy.

-If one or more members of a couple know that they have or carry a heritable genetic illness, they can undergo a type of genetic testing of embryos known as PGD.
-This testing helps avoid passing the illness to their future children.
-Using a genetic probe that is specific to the condition, our reference genetics lab can perform this testing on the hopeful parents’ embryos.
+If one or more members of a couple know that they have or carry a heritable genetic illness, they can undergo PGT-M. This testing helps avoid passing the illness to their future children.
+Using a genetic probe that is specific to the condition, our reference genetics lab can test the hopeful parents’ embryos.
 By combining the probe with a biopsy from each embryo, the laboratory can determine which embryos are affected by the genetic disease.

-This type of genetic testing of embryos allows our team to only transfer embryos that are healthy and unaffected by the genetic illness.
+This type of genetic testing of embryos allows our team to only transfer embryos that are healthy.

 Contact our Southern California fertility center to learn more about the genetic testing of embryos and how it can help you increase your chances of having a healthy baby.